 The probability of childhood handicap for a breech baby is as high as 16%, irrespective of the mode of the baby’s delivery.

 Most babies in breech position are delivered through Caesarean (or C-section) instead of vaginal births.

-External Cephalic Version (or ECV) is a manual procedure where the breech baby (or foetus) is externally rotated from its breech position first to a sideways position and then finally to a head-first position.
-This ECV pregnancy procedure enables pregnant women to deliver their babies through the normal vaginal birth, rather than undergoing a C-section.
+The External Cephalic Version (or ECV) is a manual procedure where the breech baby (or foetus) is externally rotated from its breech position, first to a sideways position, and then finally to a head-first position.
+This ECV pregnancy procedure enables pregnant women to deliver their babies through normal vaginal birth, rather than undergoing a C-section.

 - Foetal monitoring

 - Version procedure

 During this step, the foetus is closely monitored to avoid any harm during the version procedure.
 Monitoring can be done through a foetal ultrasound to confirm the position of the placenta.
 An electronic foetal heart monitoring is used to measure the heart rate.
 A foetus, whose heart rate increases at a normal rate with its movement, is a healthy one, which is suitable for the version procedure.

 During this procedure, your doctor will place both hands on your foetus’s head and buttocks in order to attempt turning it to a head-down position.
 Before the procedure, you will be administered tocolytic medicines such as terbutaline to relax your uterus.

 Your doctor may recommend additional version procedures if the first attempt is not successful.